MikeXL/brain/README.md

 ### Course 5: Sequence Models
 Furthermore, RNN is here to solve particular set of problems, _speech recognition, music synthesis, translation, NLP_.

+One more thing I like this course is that the interviews :)

 P.P.S
 To load the source and _boldly_ go